-Inslee and Culp present different visions for Washington’s future in gubernatorial debate
+Gov. Inslee and Loren Culp debate crime, coronavirus and climate in Washington gubernatorial debate

 “If the system is racist, who has been in charge of the system in Washington state for the last 35 years?” he said.

-Culp, who first gained fame for refusing to enforce a voter-passed initiative that raised the age to buy a semiautomatic rifle from 18 to 21, said the law was, in his view, unconstitutional.
+Culp, who first gained notice for refusing to enforce a voter-passed initiative that raised the age to buy a semi-automatic rifle from 18 to 21, said the law was, in his view, unconstitutional.
 Courts have, so far, disagreed.

 “We don’t have a gun violence problem in this state or in this country,” he said.
 “We have a criminal violence problem.
 We need to focus on criminals and put them in jail where they belong.”